ovidiu12/react-basic-slider/README.md

 ### Styling

-The styling can be done using styled-components or by passing a custom className and style it directly through css.
+The styling can be done using styled-components, by passing a custom className and style it directly through css or by using the ```customStyles``` prop.

+#### Example using styled-components

 ```
 import Slider from "react-basic-slider";